roostergrin/front-end-dev-test/README.md

   1. Fade In Effect or Slide in effect for checkerboard section
   2. Subtle animation on the percent numbers
       - Feel free to set number to different topics

 ### Optional Features:
-  1. Blah
+  1.
   2. Blah

 ### Icebox Features: